OptimomEngineer/RoboND_Project1/README.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
 I filled out the perception_step() file in the perception.py script by using the code I had previously written and refering to the drive_rover.py for the Rover Class descriptions.
 This helped me figure out how to address the image and the position to allow tranformation, masking and assigned mapping for the terrain, rocks and obstacles.

+I was able to continously stay above 60% fidelity and map over 75% of the terrain with an average of 3 rocks identified.
+I did get stuck several times and tried to modify the code to help the robot become "unstuck" and continue on its mission.
 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
 For the decision_step() I first played with the RoverSim in autonomous mode to see what the issues were.